cesswhite/portfolio/README.md

 ![v4.20_cover_image](https://github.com/user-attachments/assets/db3b68fb-4677-4326-96b5-8a24e92a91a4)

-# v4.20: The Ultimate Opinionated Nuxt 3 Starter Template

-Minimal, blazing fast, and designed with developers in mind, v4.20 is your go-to starting point for modern web projects.
+# Mnml Portfolio: Minimal, simple, direct, and to the point.

+A modern, minimalist portfolio template built with Nuxt & Nuxt UI, designed for developers who value simplicity and performance.
+Perfect for showcasing your work with style.

 ## Built on cutting-edge technologies:

 - Nuxt 3 for powerful, streamlined development.
 - Nuxt UI v3 for customizable and sleek UI components.
-- Pinia for state management simplicity.
 - Tailwind CSS v4 for responsive and modern design.
 - Fully compatible with the Nuxt v4 folder structure, this template ensures you're ready for the future of web development.

-Get started today with v4.20 and build faster, smarter, and better!
+Get started today with Mnml Portfolio and build faster, smarter, and better!

 ## Features

 - Nuxt 3
-- Pinia for state management
 - Tailwind CSS for styling
 - Dark mode support
-- Primary color switcher
 - SEO meta tags
 - Responsive design